Overview

 1. Add Eden AI as a custom provider

 OpenClaw stores its config at~/.openclaw/openclaw.json (on Windows: %USERPROFILE%\.openclaw\openclaw.json).
-Open it in your editor of choice and add the Eden AI provider with the @edenai smart-router model:
+Open it in your editor of choice and add the Eden AI provider with a function-calling model:

 A few notes on the config above:

-nameis just the display label shown in OpenClaw’s model picker.
-If you later switchidto a specific model (e.g.anthropic/claude-sonnet-4-5), rename this field too so the picker doesn’t show a stale label.costvalues are placeholders.
+apimust beopenai-completions.
+Eden AI exposes an OpenAI-compatible endpoint, and this tells OpenClaw which wire protocol to use.
+If you omit it, the model fails to load withno "api" specified.agents.defaults.model.primarymakes the Eden AI model OpenClaw’s default.
+It must beedenai/<model-id>— the provider key (edenai) plus the model’sid(e.g.edenai/anthropic/claude-sonnet-4-5).nameis just the display label shown in OpenClaw’s model picker.
+If you switchidto another model, rename this field too so the picker doesn’t show a stale label.costvalues are placeholders.
 Billing is handled on the Eden AI side through your API key, so OpenClaw’s local cost tracking isn’t used here.
 Check per-request cost in the Eden AI dashboard.supportsTools: trueenables tool/function calling through Eden AI.
 Set it tofalseonly if you want to restrict this provider to plain chat completions.

 2. Configure OpenClaw interactively

-Run the built-in wizard:@edenai (Custom Provider) — the provider you defined in Step 1.
+Run the built-in wizard:Eden AI — Claude Sonnet 4.5 — the model you defined in Step 1 (it’s already your default from the agents.defaults.model.primary setting).
 Accept the defaults for the remaining steps (Workspace, Gateway, Channels, etc.) unless you have specific local-networking or channel needs.

 The wizard’s Gateway step configures OpenClaw’s local server (port, bind address, auth mode, tailscale exposure) — it does not ask for the Eden AI API URL.
 That’s already set as